madamov/Cron/test/Test_Cron/Components/Cron.4dbase/Documentation/Classes/Cron.md

 The `Cron` class is used to manage user daemon processes.

-Once `Daemon`s are registered under the daemon management process, the process repeatedly checks each daemon if it should be called or not (calculated via inerval attribute value of the daemon).
+Once `Daemon` are registered under the daemon management process, the process repeatedly checks each daemon if it should be called (calculated via inerval attribute value of the daemon).
 If it is true, then the daemon function is executed.

+A `Daemon` is executed in a dedicated worker process so process objects such as current selection, current record, process variable are kept.

 ## Constructor